 - Due to Infection Control Policy, students must NOT wear the program scrub uniform to class if they are coming from their assigned clinical education site.
-A change of clothes is necessary before entering the College. - Students must wear the Program uniform for all Laboratory Simulations. - Students are expected to follow the dress code guidelines as listed in the College Catalog.
-All situations may not be covered in these guidelines and are left up to the discretion of the faculty.
-Failure to comply with appropriate dress will result in disciplinary action and/or removal from the classroom or lab.
+A change of clothes is necessary before entering the College. - Students must wear the program uniform for all Laboratory Simulations.
+This includes OSL, name badge, and closed-toe shoes. - Failure to comply with appropriate dress will result in disciplinary action and/or removal from the classroom or lab.